Marie Lang: Career

 The Langs were heavily involved in the salon culture of Vienna, and hosted gatherings of artists and politicians in their home almost every evening.
 They also summered with a colony of friends in Grinzing at the Schloß Belle Vue, known as the place where Sigmund Freud experienced his dream, Irma's injection.
-The couple also created a theosophical study group with Frederick Eckstein and Franz Hartmann.
+The couple also created a theosophical study group with Friedrich Eckstein and Franz Hartmann.
 In 1888, they met Rudolf Steiner, a philosopher, and introduced him to theosophical literature, as well as to Lang's friend Rosa Mayreder.
 The women would both become influential in Steiner's development and he and Mayreder would continue a correspondence for many years.
 Steiner commented that Lang was the soul of the circle, and that it was her personality and interest in theosophy that encouraged the participation of group members with widely differing views.
 Her hospitality extended to the composer Hugo Wolf, for whom she cared in her home for many weeks during his illness.

 At the end of the 1880s, Lang was introduced to the women's movement by her friends, Auguste Fickert and Mayreder.
 She quickly became one of the most prominent women's rights activists of her era.
 In 1891, Lang's daughter Lilith was born, for whom Mayreder would serve as godmother.
 In 1893, the Allgemeiner Österreichischer Frauenverein (General Austrian Women's Association) was formed by Lang, Fickert, and Mayreder, as one of the radical organizations in the Viennese women's movement.
 More similar to organizations developed for workers than middle- and upper-class women's groups, which focused on charity, the Frauenverein supported working class rights to employment, education and legal protection for the poor, and the abolition of laws regulating prostitution.
 In spite of Section 30 of the Vereinsgesetz (the law which specified public rules for private associations), which prohibited women from political participation, Fickert, who led the organization, specifically aimed to influence politics.
 Using their personal networks and ties with politicians, Fickert, Lang, and Mayreder pressed for changes in the laws on prostitution, for abolition of laws requiring women teachers' celibacy, and encouraging support for women's suffrage.
 Lang also advocated for legislation to safeguard unwed mothers and their illegitimate children.
 The Frauenverein became "one of the most influential women's organizations in fin-de-siècle Vienna, changing the face of politics and society for women".